 - UV, tinted or transition lenses (help with bright lights)

 At the end of the exam, you’ll select trial lenses so you can determine if the comfort and vision they provide are right for you.
-If you’re new to contact lens, the doctor will teach you how to insert and remove them, and how to clean and care for them.
+If you’re new to contact lens, the doctor will teach you how to insert, remove, clean and care for them.

 Current Contact Wearer

-Your exam will be very similar to that of a someone new to contacts, but our doctors can also help you address any problems your’re experiencing such as:
+Your contact lens exam will be very similar to that of a someone new to contacts, but our doctors can also help you address any problems you’re experiencing, such as:

 - Dry eye